frederikheld/render-plantuml-to-wiki-action/README.md

 NOTE: The generated files be will named after the `diagram name` specified in `@startXYZ diagram name`, not after it's original file name!
 If a file contains multiple diagrams, a separate output file will be generated for each diagram!

-To it easier for you to embed the image, the action will print embedding markup for all available images after rendering is completed.
+To make it easier for you to embed the image, the action will print embedding markup for all available images after rendering is completed.

 ## Arguments